 On 30 December 2013, the Group subsidiary Henan Zhongfu Industry Co., Ltd. announced the liquidation of its 76% subsidiary Henan Zhongfu Specialized Aluminium Product Co., Ltd. The subsidiary was set up in March 2010 and its main activity was the production of cold rolled products.
 The production was still under the test running and due to poor business results and external market changes, the management decided to stop its activity and initiate the liquidation procedures.
 The management has not yet approved and announced a formal disposal or liquidation plan, therefore it doesn't meet the criteria to be classified as held for sale.
-Total assets of the company as at 31 December 2014 amounted USD 65,536 (2013: USD 88,503) excluding intragroup balances.
-The main assets of the subsidiary are represented by assets under construction with the carrying value as at 31 December 2014 of USD 38,076, investment in subsidiary Henan Zhongfu Aluminium Alloy Co., Ltd. of USD 16,342 and other receivables of USD 9,987.
-As at 31 December 2014, an impairment of USD 22,722 (2013: USD 22,449) is recognised representing the write-down of assets in course of construction to the recoverable amount.
-The recoverable amount of USD 37,710 as at 31 December 2014 is based on the fair value less costs of disposal.
-Currently, the Group is involved in a legal case defending an action brought by the non-controlling business partner of the subsidiary who is claiming damages in respect of the business developed.
+Total assets of the company as at 31 December 2015 amounted USD 61,026 (2014: 65,536) excluding intragroup balances.
+The main assets of the subsidiary are represented by assets under construction with the carrying value as at 31 December 2015 of USD 35,024 (2014: USD 38,076), investment in subsidiary Henan Zhongfu Aluminium Alloy Co., Ltd. of USD 15,400 (2014: USD 16,342) and other receivables of USD 9,535 (2014: USD 9,987).
+As at 31 December 2015, an impairment of USD 21,411 (2014: 22,722) is recognised representing the write-down of assets in course of construction to the recoverable amount.
+The recoverable amount of USD 35,024 as at 31 December 2015 (2014: USD 37,710) is based on the fair value less costs of disposal.
+Currently, the Group is involved in a legal case defending an action brought by the non-controlling business partner of the subsidiary who is claiming damages in respect of the business developed together.
+The use and/or sale of the assets of the subsidiary who is claiming damages in respect of the business developed together.
 The use and/or sale of the assets of the subsidiary are restricted until the finalization of the legal case (for details see Note 28).

-Additionally, the Group has idle assets in Romania not classified as held for sale with a carrying value at 31 December 2014 of USD 6,778 (at 31 December 2013: USD 5,706).
+Additionally, the Group has idle assets in China and Romania not classified as held for sale with a carrying value at 31 December 2015 of USD 12,874 (at 31 December 2014: USD 21,205).